Tax relief for provisions

 A provision is an estimate of expenditure which is expected to be incurred in a trade in respect of a particular item.
 A provision does not necessarily reflect the actual expenditure to be incurred, but allows for a reliable estimate of the costs to be reflected in the accounts, thereby reflecting a more realistic financial picture of a business.

 Provisions are only allowable for tax purposes where certain conditions are met; otherwise, there would be a danger that a deduction could be claimed for expenses that had not actually been incurred or were never going to be incurred, thereby reducing taxable profits without justification.
-An important case on provisions is Southern Railway of Peru Ltd in which HMRC only accepted a provision that had been calculated in a particular way.
+An important case on provisions is Southern Railway of Peru Ltd in which a provision was disallowed because it was too inaccurate.
+HMRC accepts that sometimes absolute accuracy is impossible but if the business has exercised judgement in a reasonable manner and arrived at a result that accords with GAAP, HMRC will not seek to substitute a different figure.

 Continue reading the full document